kirame09/sparkpost-api-documentation/services/suppression-list.md

 ### Insert or Update a List Entry [PUT]

 Insert or update a single entry in the customer-specific exclusion list by providing a JSON object.
 At a minimum, the JSON object should include at least one of the following keys: "transactional" or "non_transactional".
 The optional "description" key can be used to include an explanation of what type of message should be suppressed.
+The optional "source" key can set the source, if this is omitted the source is set to "Manually Added".

 If the recipient entry was added to the list by Compliance, it cannot be updated.